DnelZpt/gui-with-mySQL/README.md

 # Gym App

+**Note:** This is an introductory project to Tkinter and MySQL, aimed at demonstrating basic integration and functionality.
+It is not intended for production use.

 Gym App is a graphical user interface (GUI) built using Python and Tkinter.
 The application allows users to manage client information, including adding, updating, and deleting client records.
 The client data is stored in a MySQL database, and the app includes features such as form validation, data display in a table, and user notifications.

 ## Features